grumdrig/slog/vm.md

 The `ext` opcode passes control to the application in which the VM is embedded, or in any case a handler object provided to the constructor of the VM.
 The handler must expose a function called `handleInstruction`, which the VM passes control to when processing the `ext` instruction.

 The operand consists of two parts.
-The low-order 7 bits gives is an opaque code passed to `handleInstruction` as the first parameters for it to interpret, along with a handle to the state vector.
+The low-order 7 bits gives is an opaque code passed to `handleInstruction` as the first parameter for it to interpret, along with a handle to the state vector.
 The four high-order bits give the number of additional arguments to pass to `handleInstruction`.
 These are taken off the stack.